Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 The penalty for drug distribution of a Schedule II narcotic is a second-degree felony.
 This offense carries a maximum prison term of 15 years and up to $10,000 in fines.
 Distributing Schedule III and IV controlled substances may be punished with a third-degree felony, which includes up to five years in prison and $5,000 in fines.

 If you have been charged with illegal possession of prescription drugs in Leon County, contact the attorneys at Pumphrey Law to discuss the specific facts of your case.
 An experienced drug defense attorney in Tallahassee can find applicable defenses to your charge, or any other mitigating circumstances.

 Our team of attorneys has represented those accused of illegal possession of prescription drugs in Florida, and will aggressively fight your criminal charge.
-Contact Pumphrey Law today at (850) 681-7777 for a consultation about your alleged prescription drug possession offense.
+Contact Pumphrey Law today at (850) 681-7777 for a free consultation about your alleged prescription drug possession offense.

 Attorney Don Pumphrey, Jr. is a former prosecutor, former law enforcement officer, and a successful and experienced criminal defense attorney.
 Don has achieved over 100 not guilty verdicts at trial and over 2,000 dismissals.

 553 E. Tennessee St. Tallahassee, FL 32308Get Directions